microsoft/iot-curriculum/labs/iot/environment-monitor/steps/set-up-pi-sensehat-humidity-sound.md

 1. Connect to the Pi using Visual Studio Code, open the `Environment Monitor` folder, and open the `app.py` file.

-1. Head to after the `temperature_sensor_port` is defined and the pin is set to output, and before the `get_telemetry` function is defined

-1. Add the following code to set up the sound sensor port number and configure it for input:

-    ```python
-    # Set the sound sensor port to the analog port A0
-    # and mark it as INPUT meaning data needs to be
-    # read from it
-    sound_sensor_port = 0
-    grovepi.pinMode(sound_sensor_port, "INPUT")
     ```

 1. Head to the `get_telemetry` function and replace the code of this function with the following: